G8GYW/g8gyw.github.io/readme.md

 hole for the display bezel with a small cutting disk in a Dremel.
 The other holes were made with drills and files.
 The PCB is attached to the tin with four M3 screws with nuts underneath to act as stand-offs.
-The display bezel (the most expensive component in the build) is glued to the tin and the battery and charger are attached with sticky pads.
+The display bezel is glued to the tin and the battery and charger are attached with sticky pads.

 <p align = "center"><img src="./open.jpg" width = "480"></p>